AndreMaz/dnn-attention/README.md

 ```

 ## Sorting Numbers
 Sorts numbers in an ascending order with Pointer Networks.
-For more info check the [Useful Links Section](#useful-links).
+For more info check the [useful links section](#useful-links).

 ### Problem Stats
 - Input vocabulary size: 100